kondziu/kondziu.github.io/cv.md

 `February 2019`
 [**UFOs:** Lazy larger-than-memory object arrays via userfaultfd](https://github.com/ufo-org/)
 User provides an arbitrary function to populate a chunk of memory.
-Framework allocates an area of memory and transparently executes the population function when a chunk is read or written to.
-Chunks are seemlessly garbage-collected and re-generated as needed.
+Framework allocates an area of memory and transparently executes the population function when a chunk is read or written to Chunks are seemlessly garbage-collected and re-generated as needed.
-Example implementations generate in-memory arrays from columns in CSV files, BZIP file, and formulas.
-Comes with C, R, and Rust bindings.
+Example implementations generate in-memory arrays from columns in CSV files, BZIP file, and formulas Comes with C, R, and Rust bindings
 My contribution: Back-ends, R bindings and utilities, parts of garbage collection.

 `July 2020`